ayanasharma0864/movie-watchlist-app/README.md

-Movie Watchlist App
+🎬 CineStack — My Movie Vault

 Description:-
-WatchWise is a simple movie watchlist web app where you can add movies you want to watch and manage them easily.
-I built this project using HTML, CSS, and basic JavaScript to practice DOM manipulation and handling user input.
-Features
-* Add movies with name and poster URL
-* Display movies in a clean card layout
-* Remove movies from the list
+CineStack is a movie search and watchlist web app.
+Users can search for any movie using the OMDb API and save favourites to a personal watchlist.

 Features:-
-Search movies using OMDb API
+- Search movies by title using the OMDb API
+- Filter results by decade (2020s, 2010s, 2000s, etc.)
+- Sort movies by year (newest/oldest)
-Add/remove movies from watchlist
+- Add/remove movies from a personal watchlist
-Save watchlist using localStorage
+- Watchlist saved using localStorage
-Responsive UI

 API Used:-
 OMDb API - https://www.omdbapi.com/